jbphillips/ZirconApp-Libex/lib-dist/README.md

 # LibexProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This project developed as an example/test app for Zircon Web Shell.
+It demonstrates an app with connection to authorization data, connection to a zircon shell interface and a view displaying connection properties.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding